ShadowTheHedgehogHacking/2P-ShdTH/README.md

 ## Credits
 * dreamsyntax | Lead Developer | for starting this project/everything
-* DonutStopGaming | Developer | major contributions to chunks, P3/AI partner mapping, Airbug, CoasterFix, GravitySwitchers, PlayerPointer, SuperShadow, structs analysis, and numerous other address discoveries, and much more.
+* DonutStopGaming | Developer | major contributions to chunks, symbols, P3/AI partner mapping, Airbug, CoasterFix, GravitySwitchers, PlayerPointer, SuperShadow, structs analysis, numerous other address discoveries, and much more.
 * LimblessVector for his work on identifying objects, work on the initial memory list, SinglePlayer Widescreen Hack, Stray Pixel under HP Bars fix
-* TheHatedGravity for red/yellow TrueBlackShadow textures, Additional work on widescreen gncp patches, HD font, v1.2+ MenuUI, v2.0 Banner, and a ton of testing
+* TheHatedGravity for additional work on widescreen gncp patches, HD font, assistance with Models Fix project, v1.2+ MenuUI, v2.0 Banner, and a ton of testing
 * Original Shadow vector used in banner by nibroc_rock (modified)
+* Sewer56 for assistance brainstorming and optimizing per-splitscreen Chunk Fix V2, and all the inspiration they created
 * Muzzarino for some symbol findings
 * RaphaelDrewBoltman for the GitHub icon / HHC related textures